-5.1 On boarding and introduction to the master or responsible ship officer's, the PSCO or the surveyor authorized by the Administration should examine the necessary documentation.
+5.1 On boarding and introduction to the master or responsible ship officers, the PSCO or the surveyor appointed or authorized by the Administration should examine the necessary documentation.

-- 5.2 The documentation may be used to establish the following: - .1 noxious liquid substances to be unloaded, their categories and stowage (cargo plan, P and A Manual); - .2 details (possibilities and limitations) of efficient stripping system, if fitted (P and A Manual); - .3 tanks which require prewashing with disposal of tank washings to reception facilities (shipping document and cargo temperature); - .4 tanks which require prewashing with disposal of tank washings either to reception facilities or into the sea (P and A Manual, shipping document and cargo temperature); - .5 prewash operations and/or residue disposal operations outstanding (Cargo Record Book); and - .6 tanks which may not be washed with water due to the nature of substances involved (P and A Manual). - 5.3 In respect of the prewash operations referred to under 5.2, the following information is of relevance (P and A Manual): - .1 pressure required for tank washing machines; - .2 duration of one cycle of the tank washing machine and quantity of water used; - .3 washing programmes for the substances involved; - .4 required temperature of washing water; and - .5 special procedures. - The PSCO or the surveyor authorized by the Administration, in accordance with regulation 8 of Annex II of MARPOL 73/78, should ascertain that unloading, stripping and/or prewash operations are carried out in conformance with the information obtained in accordance with paragraph 2 (Documentation) of this Part.
-If this cannot be achieved, alternative measures should be taken to ensure that the ship does not proceed to sea with more than the quantities of residue specified in regulation 5A to Annex II of MARPOL 73/78, as applicable.
-If the residue quantities cannot be reduced by alternative measures the PSCO or the surveyor authorized by the Administration should inform the port State Administration. - 5.5 Care should be taken to ensure that cargo hoses and piping systems of the terminal are not drained back to the ship. - 5.6 If a ship is exempted from certain pumping efficiency requirements under regulation 5A to Annex II of MARPOL 73/78 or requests an exemption from certain stripping or prewashing procedures under regulation 8 to Annex II of MARPOL 73/78 the conditions for such exemption set out in the said regulations should be observed.
-These concern: - Regulation 5A(6).
-The ship is constructed before 1 July 1986 and is exempted from the requirement for reducing its residue quantities to specified limits (i.e. category B substances 0.3 m3 or 1 m3 and category C substances 0.9 m3 or 3 m3).
-Whenever a cargo tank is to be washed or ballasted, a prewash is required with disposal of prewash slops to shore reception facilities.
-The COF or NLS Certificate should have been endorsed to the effect that the ship is solely engaged in restricted voyages; - Regulation 5A(7).
-The ship is never required to ballast its cargo tanks and tank washing is only required for repair or drydocking.
-The COF or NLS Certificate should indicate the particulars of the exemption.
-Each cargo tank should be certified for the carriage of only one named substance;
+- 5.2 The documentation may be used to establish the following: - .1 noxious liquid substances to be unloaded, their categories and stowage (cargo plan, P and A Manual); - .2 details of efficient stripping system, if fitted (P and A Manual); - .3 tanks which require prewashing with disposal of tank washings to reception facilities (shipping document and cargo temperature); - .4 tanks which require prewashing with disposal of tank washings either to reception facilities or into the sea (P and A Manual, shipping document and cargo temperature); - .5 prewash operations and/or residue disposal operations outstanding (Cargo Record Book); and - tanks which may not be washed with water due to the nature of substances involved (P and A Manual). - 5.3 In respect of the prewash operations referred to under paragraph 5.2, the following information is of relevance (P and A Manual): - .1 pressure required for tank washing machines; - .2 duration of one cycle of the tank washing machine and quantity of water used; - .3 washing programmes for the substances involved; - .4 required temperature of washing water; and - .5 special procedures. - 5.4 The PSCO or the surveyor authorized by the Administration, in accordance with regulation 16 of MARPOL Annex II, should ascertain that unloading, stripping and/or prewash operations are carried out in conformance with the information obtained in accordance with paragraph 2 (Documentation) of this Part.
+If this cannot be achieved, alternative measures should be taken to ensure that the ship does not proceed to sea with more than the quantities of residue specified in regulation 12 of MARPOL Annex II, as applicable.
+If the residue quantities cannot be reduced by alternative measures the PSCO or the surveyor appointed or authorized by the Administration should inform the port State Administration. - 5.5 Care should be taken to ensure that cargo hoses and piping systems of the terminal are not drained back to the ship. - 5.6 If a ship is exempted from certain pumping efficiency requirements under regulation 4.4 of MARPOL Annex II or requests an exemption from certain stripping or prewashing procedures under regulation 13.4 of MARPOL Annex II the conditions for such exemption set out in the said regulations should be observed.
+These concern: - regulations 4.2 and 4.3: the ship is constructed before 1 July 1986 and is exempted from the requirement for reducing its residue quantities to specified limits of regulation 12 (i.e. category X or Y substances 300 litres and category Z substances 900 litres).
+This is subject to the conditions of regulation 4.3 that whenever a cargo tank is to be washed or ballasted, a prewash is required with disposal of prewash slops to shore reception facilities.
+The COF or NLS Certificate should have been endorsed to the effect that the ship is solely engaged in restricted voyages;